PierreSenellart/provsql/doc/source/user/casestudy2.rst

 Shapley values measure each study's marginal contribution to the *replication* probability of a finding.
-Because probabilities are set on the input tuples, :sqlfunc:`shapley` computes *expected* Shapley values in the probabilistic sense (see :doc:`shapley`).
+Because probabilities are set on the input tuples, :sqlfunc:`shapley` computes *expected* Shapley values in the probabilistic sense (see :doc:`the chapter on Shapley values <shapley>`).
 A key property of expected Shapley values is that they sum to the probability of the query result – here, the replication probability computed in Step 12.